spree/spree/guides/content/integration/endpoints/spree_integration.md

 ### Inventory Unit Service

-When sent an "shipment:confirm" message, the endpoint logs serial numbers on an inventory unit based on the external_ref provided.
+When sent an "shipment:confirm" message to /shipments/inventory_unit, the endpoint logs serial numbers on an inventory unit based on the external_ref provided.

 ####Request